dannycoates/poolee/readme.md

 ### Usage

-The first argument may be a url path
+The first argument may be a url path.
 If the callback has 3 arguments the full response body will be returned

 ```javascript
 pool.request('/users/me', function (error, response, body) {})
 ```

-The first argument may be an options object
+The first argument may be an options object.
 Here's the default values:

 ```javascript